 Back to top

-Drug testing in the workplace is an increasingly common practice and includes: pre-employment drug testing, random drug testing, testing on suspicion, and testing if there is an accident or incident.
+Drug testing in the workplace is increasingly common and includes: pre-employment drug testing, random drug testing, testing on suspicion, and testing if there is an accident or incident.

-However, drug testing does not improve workplace safety, it is ineffective at managing impairment and is highly invasive.
+It's important to recognise that drug testing does not always improve workplace safety, can be ineffective at managing impairment, and is highly invasive.

-In New Zealand employees can only be randomly drug tested in safety sensitive environments.
-There is less clarity around other drug testing but it needs to be in-line with any employment agreement and should be consistent with the organisation alcohol and other drug policy.
+New Zealand workers can only be randomly drug tested in safety sensitive environments.
+There is less clarity around other drug testing but it needs to be in-line with any employment agreement and should be consistent with the organisation's alcohol and other drug policy.

-All drug tests should only be conducted by people qualified to collect the sample and must be analysed by a laboratory to be valid.
+All drug tests must be conducted by people qualified to collect the sample and must be analysed by a laboratory to be valid.

-While random drug testing has been found to reduce employee drug use, it has not been found to reduce near-misses, accidents or deaths in workplaces.
+Evidence shows that while random drug testing can reduce employee drug use, it does not reduce near-misses, accidents or deaths in the workplace.

 This is because drug testing detects previous use of drugs, not whether someone is currently impaired or affected by drug use.
-A lot of drugs only have a short effect if someone uses at the start of their weekend it is unlikely to be still affecting them when they return to work.
+Many drugs only have a short effect, so if someone uses at the start of their weekend it is unlikely to be affecting them when they return to work.

-While employees may use drugs less if they are subject to workplace testing it is often drug use that was not affecting their work.
-Requiring an employee to provide a urine sample while supervised is highly invasive of their privacy and does not build trust or respect.
+While employees may use drugs less if they are subject to workplace testing, it is often drug use that was not affecting their work.
+Additionally, requiring an employee to provide a urine sample while supervised is invasive of their privacy and can negatively impact employee trust.

-There are major technical limitations to drug testing.
-A standard drug test can only detect use of five drug categories: cannabinoids (cannabis), amphetamines (methamphetamine), cocaine, opiates (heroin), PCP.
-This is through detecting metabolites in someone’s urine, blood, hair or saliva.
+There are significant scientific limitations to drug testing.
+A standard drug test can only detect use of five drug categories: natural cannabinoids (cannabis), amphetamines (methamphetamine), cocaine, opiates (heroin), PCP.
+This is achieved by detecting known metabolites in urine, blood, hair or saliva.
 Metabolites are formed as the body breaks down the drug, however the speed of this process varies widely from person to person.

-Depending on the sample and the drug, there is significant variation in how long after use a drug can be detected.
+The duration after use that a drug remains detectable varies widely depending on the person, type of sample and the drug.
 Some tests are more comprehensive (and expensive) but still only detect a limited range of substances.